Spina: Trading centre

 Spina was founded around 525 BC, soon after Adria.
-Despite the Greek foundation story mentioned by Pliny the Elder, it had a predominantly Etruscan population, but also a significant Greek presence.
+Despite the Greek foundation story mentioned by ancient authors including Pseudo-Scylax, Strabo, Justin and Pliny the Elder, it had a predominantly Etruscan population, but also a significant Greek presence.

 The population of Spina became significantly Hellenised.

 The city built a treasury in Delphi.

 Many of the goods imported through Spina were destined for the bigger Etruscan city of Felsina (ancient name of Bologna).

-The city was at the southern end of the ancient Amber Road from the Baltic Sea.
-This trade was done through the Veneti, whose cities were to the north.
+The city stood at the southern end of the ancient Amber Road from the Baltic Sea.
+This trade was conducted through the Veneti, whose cities lay to the north.
 They also traded in horses, for which the Veneti were famous.

 Hydraulic engineering

 Etruscan hydraulic engineers managed to confine the wide Po river at Spina to its bed, by the means of constructing many canals to direct its flow.
 As a result the disastrous spring floods were mitigated.
 Much other evidence of Etruscan hydraulic engineering works remains in the area.
-They have drained the marshes and provided irrigation for dry lands.
+They drained the marshes and provided irrigation for dry land.